crackofdusk/eleventy-sample/README.md

 Netlify CMS supports [authentication with Github](https://www.netlifycms.org/docs/authentication-backends/#github-backend).
 It uses Netlify Identity by default, which expects the repository to be connected to Netlify.
 Since we are not using Netlify, we need to provide our own authentication backend.

 As we are deploying to ZEIT Now, we can use its ["serverless functions"](https://zeit.co/docs/v2/serverless-functions/introduction/) for this purpose.
-The implementation is inspired by the [existing OAuth clients for NetlifyCMS](https://www.netlifycms.org/docs/authentication-backends/#external-oauth-clients).
+The implementation is inspired by the [existing OAuth clients for NetlifyCMS](https://www.netlifycms.org/docs/authentication-backends/#external-oauth-clients) and is explained in this blog post: [Github OAuth authorization with serverless functions](https://dimiterpetrov.com/blog/github-oauth-authorization-with-serverless-functions/).

 The functions are in the `api/` directory and rely on the following environment variables: